molily/molily.de/_posts/2019-02-03-testing-angular.md

 ## Testing Pipes

 An Angular Pipe is a special function that is called from a Component template.
-The purpose is to transform a value.
-That is, you pass a value to the Pipe, the Pipe computes a new value and returns it.
-When a Pipe is declared in a Module, it is available to all Component templates in the Module.
+Its purpose is to transform a value: You pass a value to the Pipe, the Pipe computes a new value and returns it.

-The name originates from the “|” symbol that sits between the value and the Pipe name.
+The name Pipe originates from the vertical bar “|” that sits between the value and the Pipe name.
+The concept as well as the “|” syntax originates from Unix pipes and Unix shells.

 In this example, the value from `user.birthday` is transformed by the `date` Pipe:

 ```
 {% raw %}{{ user.birthday | date }}{% endraw %}
 ```

-Pipes are often used for internationalization, including translation of UI labels and message, formatting of dates, times and various numbers.
-In these cases, the Pipe input value is a raw value that should not be shown to the user.
+Pipes are often used for internationalization, including translation of labels and messages, formatting of dates, times and various numbers.
+In these cases, the Pipe input value should not be shown to the user.
 The output value is user-readable.

 Examples for built-in Pipes are `DatePipe`, `CurrencyPipe` and `DecimalPipe`.
-They format dates, amounts of money and numbers, respectively, according to the system settings.
+They format dates, amounts of money and numbers, respectively, according to the localization settings.
 Another well-known Pipe is the `AsyncPipe` which unwraps an Observable or Promise.

 Most Pipes are *pure*, meaning they merely take a value and compute a new value.
 They do not have *side effects*: They do not change the input value, they do not hold any state and they do not change the state of other application parts.
 Like pure functions, pure Pipes are relatively easy to test.

 Let us study the structure of a Pipe first to find ways to test it.
 In essence, a Pipe is class with a public `transform` method.
-Here is a simple Pipe that expects a name and greets the user with “Hello”.
+Here is a simple Pipe that expects a name and greets the user.

 ```typescript
 import { Pipe, PipeTransform } from '@angular/core';